September 20-23, 2020

 After our Kiel canal transit we entered Cuxhaven, where we had a nice dinner with fellow sailors, Marine and Bruno onboard Waterproof.
 It wasn’t a late night though as we where going to go up really early the day after to go with the tide out to the North Sea.
-We left Cuxhaven about 6 in the morning and got a nice current with us.
+We left Cuxhaven about 6 in the morning and got a nice current with us when starting sailing through Germany.

 We sailed for a while in the morning but as there was barely no wind we started the engine after a while so that we would make it to Norderney.
 The harbor in Norderney is located on the inside of the island at with the tides and current and all we didn’t want to enter between the islands after sunset.